ChrisZasa/MTXQC_documentation/13-faqs.Rmd

 ## How do I extend conversion_metabolite.csv{#extendconse}

+At a certain point you might want to add a compound or derivate that is not part of the current setup of metabolites.
+For simplicity we assume you want to add an intermediate for quantitative and isotope incorporation^[Just skip this if this is not required].

+In order to include this new compound you need to add information to the following files in `config_mtx`:

+  * `conversion_metabolite.csv`
+  * `letter_pathway_complete.csv`
+  * `incorp_calc_masses.csv`
+  * `mid_backups.csv`

+If you desire the absolute quantification of this new compound you most probably need to either: (1) include the compound in quant-standards or (2) measure additional quantification standards.
+Please read sections \@ref(quantquant), \@ref(#quantind) and \@ref(addqadds) how to proceed.

+**`conversion_metabolite.csv`**

+  * Define the three variations - Metabolite, Metaboite_short, Lettercode - of the compound name by analogy with the present list (text)
+  * Q1_value: check only if this compound is part of a quantification mix (x)
+  * Mass_Pos: define the m/z-value reflecting the shift of intensity in case of the incorporation of stable isotopes (numeric)
+  * SE_sel: check only if MID exports are available (x)
+  * Q_sel:
+  * nopsirm: check if this compound should not considered for isotope inc. (x)
+  * Standards: define as *InternalStandard* if applicable

+** `letter_pathway_complete.csv`

+** `ìncorp_calc_masses.csv`

+Define the couple of m/z-values for your compound:
+  - m0 - mono-isotopic mass/charge value and
+  - minc - mass/charge value reflecting shift of intensities

+In case you want to define more than one pair of m/z-values have a look at the defined TCA-cycle intermediates.

+** `mid_backups.csv`

 ## How do I prepare my data in ChromaToF for manual data validation{#howmanval-chroma}

 ## How do I perform the manual validation with MTXQC_part3?{#howmanval-part3}

 ## How do I distinguish between standard and additional quantification standards?{#quantquant}

+## How do I define my own quantification standards?{#quantind}

 ## How do I integrate additional quantification standards into MTXQCvX2{#addqadds}